 1.1.1.
-Financial assistance under the framework agreement ("EFSF 1")
+FINANCIAL ASSISTANCE UNDER THE FRAMEWORK AGREEMENT ("EFSF 1")

-Under the framework of EFSF 1, the Company participated in two financial assistance programmes for Ireland and Portugal, both of which started in 2011.
+Under the framework of EFSF 1, the Company participated in three financial assistance programme loans one for Ireland and two for Portugal, all of which started in 2011.

 Initially, under these programmes, all issued debt was backed by an over-guarantee of 120% from the Guarantee countries (Guarantors) of the euro area Member States and by cash retentions from the proceeds of the issued bonds.
 The cash retentions were calculated in a way that the guarantees from AAA rated countries and the cash retained should be sufficient to cover all of the associated debt service if the underlying loan was not paid in full (see below).
 These credit enhancements were designed to support the AAA rating of the EFSF as an issuer.